resun-c/django-auth0-engine/README.txt

 	4.3.
 Signing in:

-		The sign in process is done by the AuthEngine.signin() method.
-This method takes a Django HttpRequest object, the user's email address as username, password, and any additional information required by Auth0 (See the docs/txt/reference/auth_engine.txt documentation for details).
+		Call the AuthEngine.signin() method with the user's email address as username, password, and any additional information required by Auth0 to sign in a user.

-		Upon successful sign in, it sets the session cookie in the request object and returns a User object.
-Otherwise, an AuthEngineError object with error information is returned; the request session is unchanged.
+		Upon sign in, this method sets the session cookie in the request and returns a User object.
+If it fails to sign in the user, an AuthEngineError is returned with proper error information.

 		Example: